Erika Manning replays the memories of her daughter Johanna in her head.

 Johanna died following complications from a cerebral aneurysm.
 The young girl’s sudden death has since put the family on a mission of community education about brain health and overall well-being.

-Now, the family created the nonprofit organization, Johanna’s Project with Faith, Protection and Grace Inc., to host health fairs featuring doctors, nurses, physicians and more.
+Now, the family is utilizing the nonprofit organization, Johanna’s Project with Faith, Protection and Grace Inc., to host health fairs featuring doctors, nurses, physicians and more.

 “We want to educate the community where the need is great.
 I want everyone to be aware of the importance of taking care of your body,” said Manning, a medical assistant at Cleveland Clinic Indian River Hospital.
 “I want people to get out and learn something without breaking the bank.
 I want the (events) to be accessible to everyone.”